Sears Canada creditor process biased toward sale: Stranzl

-Sears Canada's former executive chairman says his plan to turn around the embattled retailer was well-reasoned but the creditor protection process was biased towards liquidation.
+Sears Canada's former executive chairman defended his plan to turn around the embattled retailer, and said his bid to buy the company and save it from liquidation was hampered by a creditor protection process biased towards liquidation.

-Brandon Stranzl says the creditor process which Sears entered in June was structured as a sale rather than a rehabilitation from the beginning.
+Brandon Stranzl told reporters the creditor protection process which Sears Canada entered in June was structured as a sale rather than a rehabilitation from the beginning.

-"Everybody wanted there to be a going-concern solution that saved the jobs, but there were many obstacles and many rules that seemed to be in place to get in the way," he told reporters at a press conference on Monday.
+"Everybody wanted there to be a going-concern solution that saved the jobs, but there were many obstacles and many rules that seemed to be in place to get in the way," Stranzl said during a press conference on Monday.

-Stranzl had been in weeks-long discussions with the embattled retailer to buy it and continue to operate it, but no deal was reached.
+Stranzl stepped away from his role in August and had been in weeks-long discussions with the embattled retailer to buy it and continue to operate it.
+However, no deal was reached.

 Sears Canada began liquidation sales at its roughly 130 remaining stores across the country on Oct.
-19. The retailer got the green light from an Ontario court to proceed with its full liquidation earlier this month, putting another 12,000 employees out of work.
+19. The retailer got the green light from an Ontario court to proceed with its full liquidation earlier this month as it moves towards putting another 12,000 employees out of work.

+Stranzl's comments on Monday also came after Eddie Lampert, the chairman and chief executive of Sears Holding Corp., blamed Sears Canada for exacerbating its problems before it filed for creditor protection.

+Lampert, whose ESL Investments is the largest shareholder of Sears Canada, said in a blog post last week that the retailer's reinvention strategy was "untested" and a "less risky strategy... could have avoided the unfortunate conclusion."

+"ESL's decision not to participate in a going concern bid by the former CEO of the Company was based on both the improbability of a going concern bid being accepted and the lack of confidence in the go-forward strategy, which did not represent a change from the approach that resulted in the Company's insolvency," Lampert wrote.

+When asked about Lampert's comments, Stranzl said he was "confused" as ESL was kept informed during the process.
+He also said his turnaround plan for Sears Canada was "well-reasoned" but noted the company had enormous legacy costs, and the company ran out of time and resources.

-Stranzl said Monday the process under the Companies' Creditors Arrangement Act was structured in this "unusual" way in part because the retailer had large operating losses, but pitting a going-concern solution against liquidation from the outset skewed the discussion.
+Stranzl added the CCAA was structured in an "unusual" way in part because the retailer had large operating losses, and pitting a going-concern solution against liquidation from the outset skewed the discussion.

-He added that after he stepped away from his role to focus on submitting a bid there was no leadership in the room to guide the process towards a solution that would allow Sears to keep its doors open.

 Stranzl, who resigned from Sears Canada's board of directors on Oct.
 16, says he is saddened for the thousands of employees who have or will lose their jobs.

 "It has left a very large hole and wound in my own heart, and I feel very deeply for these people," he said.
-"And I spent a lot of time on this business, and really put my own heart and soul into it, and so to have this be the end has been very difficult.
+"And I spent a lot of time on this business... and so to have this be the end has been very difficult."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.